Oman–Turkey relations: Economic relations

+In 2024 the two countries signed a 10 year long contract gas deal.
+Oman agreed to supply Turkish company, Botas 1 million metric tons beginning in 2025.

 Cultural relations

-Turkish television drama have become massively popular across in Oman, as millions of Arabs stop everything daily to view the latest episode of shows such as Hareem Al Sultan and Fatima, going a long way to promote a positive image of Turkey in Oman.
+Turkish television drama have become massively popular across in Oman, as a significant population halts daily activities to watch shows such as Hareem Al Sultan and Fatima, which according to the Atlantic promotes a positive image of Turkey in Oman.